tomasnr13/FEUP-ESOF/README.md

 To do (see the Product vision template here: https://uxstudioteam.com/ux-blog/product-vision/)

-Empower Students with the tools for a simpler, faster and better workflow.
+### Product Vision

 For UP students who need to plan group schedules,
 The Uni Workluster is a mobile app
 That allows the easy creation of groups and overlapping of schedules between students.
 Unlike SIGARRA, our product is user and mobile friendly.

+### Product Mission

+Empower Students with the tools for a simpler, faster and better workflow.

 ## Main Features